VPN vs. APN in IoT security: What’s the difference?

 Because data is only sent through this specific channel, the likelihood that any information sent by devices is intercepted by bad actors is lowered.
 It provides similar benefits to using an internal private network, despite using the public internet.
 For medical devices, this can be crucial for maintaining privacy rules and regulations.

 How a private APN and VPN work together in IoT

 To continue the doorways and tunnels analogy, all cellular connected IoT devices must be provided with an address (or APN) that directs them to connect to a specific internet-connected network access point.
 While all devices must use an APN to connect to the internet, not all devices need to route their data through a private, separately-secured tunnel (or VPN).

 If needed, there are a few ways to implement a VPN for an IoT deployment.
 The first is through implementing software at the device level.
 This option would provide end-to-end coverage.
 In some cases, a VPN could also be established at the gateway layer to a team’s server.
 In that instance, a custom private APN may need to first be established.

 To find the best solution for your IoT deployment, it’s important to identify your specific needs.
 Your connectivity provider should be able to walk you through all options and help you arrive at the right choice for your deployment.

 Connect your devices securely with Hologram

 Hologram matches seamless IoT connectivity with best-in-class security.
-Our IoT experts are here to help you find the best APN and VPN solution for your IoT deployment.
-With Hologram, a secure, plug-and-play APN solution comes standard.
-For use cases where additional customization is needed, our team can walk you through whether a private APN or VPN may suit your deployment needs.
-Paired with the stolen SIM prevention and behavior detection features of our global IoT SIM card, you can trust that your devices will connect securely.
+We created our secure, plug-and-play private APN solution specifically with IoT innovators needs in mind.
+It’s configured to meet security best practices, including device separation — and it comes standard.
+For use cases where additional customization is needed, our team can walk you through whether a custom private APN or VPN solution may suit your deployment needs.
+Paired with the stolen SIM prevention and behavior detection features that comes standard with our global IoT SIM card, you can trust that your devices will connect securely.